coder-hxl/x-crawl/publish/README.md

 English | [简体中文](https://github.com/coder-hxl/x-crawl/blob/main/docs/cn.md)

-x-crawl is a flexible Node.js multipurpose crawler library.
-The usage is flexible, and there are many built-in functions for crawl pages, crawl interfaces, crawl files, etc.
+x-crawl is a flexible Node.js multifunctional crawler library.
+Flexible usage and numerous functions can help you quickly, safely, and stably crawl pages, interfaces, and files.

 > If you also like x-crawl, you can give [x-crawl repository](https://github.com/coder-hxl/x-crawl) a star to support it, thank you for your support!